mathias-munk/FindYourDesk/Portfolio/SystemDesign.md

 | ![](images/Picture_18.png) | ![](images/Picture_19.png) |

 Another database schema could entail having 3 different objects; a building object, room object and chair object with each building containing an array of room objects and each room object containing an array of chair objects.
-It then may be better to implement it using a relational SQL database and it would likely scale better than having lots of nested arrays of objects in NoSQL documents.
+It then may be better to implement it using a relational SQL database and it would likely scale better than having lots of nested arrays of objects in NoSQL documents, particularly if we then decided to add in user accounts and attach bookings to said accounts later in development.
 This would also allow the data to be better normalised, as the building names would not have to be repeated with each new room.
 However for our purposes and the relatively low number of buildings that there would likely be, it was much simpler to implement a NoSQL database because of the similarity between the information sent by the JSON strings through MQTT and a Document Database such as MongoDB.

 <a name="webTechnologies"></a>